manucho007/Angularfire-practice/README.md

 - Multi file upload to firebase storage with angular
 - PWA Tic Tac Toe [PWA](https://innorpg.firebaseapp.com/)
 - E2E testing with Cypress
+- Angular App with GraphQL and Apollo consuming the SpaceX API

 ## List of projects with Angular 4, 5, 6 and Firestore